nu11p01n73R/vim_git/README.md

 :GitStatus
 ```

-- To add all files
+- To add the current file.
 ```
 :GitAdd
 ```